-The Burmese is a curious kitty of a compact, muscular body and glossy, silky coat.
-In a testament to its appearance, it is sometimes described as a "brick wrapped in silk".
-The Burmese loves to observe its hoomans and other animals, which explains its devotion to the important task of supervising the street through the window.
-The breed originally originated in Thailand but was developed in the United States and Britain.
+In a testament to its appearance, the Burmese cat is sometimes described as a “brick wrapped in silk”.
+The Burmese love to observe their hoomans and are utterly devoted to window-supervising the street.
+The breed originally originated in Thailand, but it was developed in the United States and Britain.

 Please do not confuse the Birman cat with the Birman cat, a completely different cat breed of a similar name.

 The modern Burmese breed was developed in the United States and Britain under distinct breed standards.
 Such an unusual breeding program resulted in the development of a number of different features among the two groups, but most cat registries still do not formally recognize them as distinct breeds.